Do you take Credit Cards? How can I pay for my plans?

 How much does a custom design cost?

 This depends very much on the level of detail required in the plans.
 A skilled and experienced builder can often build a good boat from a very simple set of plans, although extra detail in the plans will usually more than pay for itself in the building process.
 Most beginners should have a high level of detail.
 As a rough rule of thumb, a custom design will cost between 5% and 10% of the professional construction cost of the boat.
-The upper end of that range would include complete detailing as well as consultations and inspections with the builder.
+Adapting a set of plans for a CNC kit is time consuming, and is more appropriate for some designs than others.

 Why do some stock plans cost more than others?

-Level of plan detail and size of boat determine the cost of stock plans.
-Plans that are at a larger scale, include more detail, or include full size patterns will cost more.
+Level of plan detail and size of boat largely determine the cost of stock plans.
+Some plans require lofting, others include lofted full size patterns.
+Sometimes Compact Discs are available with photos and text that can be very helpful, even for experienced builders.
 Larger boats tend to require more in the way of calculations, even if the plan itself is not highly detailed.

 For information on any of our services, you can contact us at: